lynndylanhurley/ng-token-auth/README.md

 **Note**: If you require a different authorization header format, post an issue.
 I will make it a configuration option if there is a demand.

-## Proxy CORS requests
+# Proxy CORS requests
-Shit browsers (IE8, IE9) have trouble with CORS requests.
+Older browsers (IE8, IE9) have trouble with CORS requests.
 You will need to set up a proxy to support them.

 ##### Example proxy using express for node.js
 ~~~javascript